 Help your remote team members be their best

-You don’t know what you don’t ask.
+You don’t know if you don’t ask.
 Managing remote employees has unique challenges.
 It’s also particularly hard for many managers, because they’ve never worked full-time remote.
-If you haven’t done it yourself, you may not realize the challenges your remote team members are facing.
+If you haven’t done it yourself before COVID, you may not realize the challenges your remote team members are facing.

 The best way to overcome this unfamiliarity is by asking the right questions.
 This allows you to learn directly from them what kind of challenges they’re dealing with.

-Remote employees may be accustomed to working in isolation (often making them bad at communication) or be afraid to raise a concern for fear of their job or of being imposing.
-By taking the lead by asking questions you ensure nothing goes unsaid.
+Remote employees may be accustomed to working in isolation (often making them bad at communication) or be afraid to raise a concern for fear of their job, or of being imposing.
+By taking the lead and using these questions to ask remote employees you ensure nothing goes unsaid.

 You never know what you might learn until you ask.